kristin-smith/personal-netlify-blog/content/posts/2021-08-011---Stop-letting-your-job-get-in-the-way-of-your-career.md

 Oh no.

 I sat anxiously awaiting the moment the facilitator would call my name and I would have to unmute myself on Zoom to answer.
-I hadn’t done either of the two things I had enthusiastically “committed” to doing for this call, right here, today.
+I hadn’t done either of the two things I had enthusiastically “committed” to doing back in July for this call, right here, today.
 How was I going to catch up, much less take on new tasks?

-This was a mentorship call focused on women in technical roles trying to level up out of our current roles and establish ourselves professionally – I WANTED to be here, taking full advantage of this opportunity and yet I wasn’t.
+This was a mentorship call focused on women in technical roles trying to level up and establish ourselves professionally – I WANTED to be here, taking full advantage of this opportunity and yet I wasn’t.

 By the time I clicked the button to speak, I already knew the answer was to shift my priorities in a subtle but important way.
 And so I opened with the truth: